The Seven Stages of Knowledge

 (D) Mumukshutava: Deep desire for liberation

 In this level we cherish the deep desire for the place where you go after liberation, that place is MOKSHA.
 Liberation is also called Nirvana.
-At this lever, the seeker understands the misery of the life forms and thus wants to get liberated from the circle of life and death.
+At this level, the seeker understands the misery of the life forms and thus wants to get liberated from the circle of life and death.

 After reaching the stage of Mumukshatava, the Sadhaka has now developed Subbecha.